dataset-sh/slambda/doc-site/blog/2023-09-08-english-reading-exercise.md

 create_answer = LmFunction.create(
-    instruction="Answer the question base on the given article", examples=[
+    instruction="Answer the question base on the given article in one sentence", examples=[
         Example(
             input={